jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

   - tailscale
 ---

 I recently shared how I [set up Packer to build Proxmox templates](/building-proxmox-templates-packer/) in my homelab.
-That post covered storing (and retrieving) environment-specific values in Vault, the `cloud-init` configuration for definiting the installation parameters, the various post-install scripts for further customizing and hardening the template, and the Packer template files that tie it all together.
+That post covered storing (and retrieving) environment-specific values in Vault, the `cloud-init` configuration for defining the installation parameters, the various post-install scripts for further customizing and hardening the template, and the Packer template files that tie it all together.
 By the end of the post, I was able to simply run `./build.sh ubuntu2204` to kick the build of a new Ubuntu 22.04 template without having to do any other interaction with the process.

 That's pretty cool, but *The Dream* is to not have to do anything at all.
-So that's what this post is about: describing setting up a rootless self-hosted GitHub Actions Runner to perform the build, and the GitHub Actions workflows to trigger it.
+So that's what this post is about: setting up a self-hosted GitHub Actions Runner to perform the build and a GitHub Actions workflow to trigger it.

 ### Self-Hosted Runner
 When a GitHub Actions workflow fires, it schedules the job(s) to run on GitHub's own infrastructure.
 That's easy and convenient, but can make things tricky when you need a workflow to interact with on-prem infrastructure.
 I've worked around that in the past by [configuring the runner to connect to my tailnet](/gemini-capsule-gempost-github-actions/#publish-github-actions), but given the amount of data that will need to be transferred during the Packer build I decided that a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) would be a better solution.

-I wanted my runner to execute the build inside of a Docker container so that I could control that environment a bit more, and I also wanted to ensure that it would run [without elevated permissions](https://docs.docker.com/engine/security/rootless/).
-It took a bit of fiddling to get there, but I'm pretty pleased with the result!
+I wanted my runner to execute the build inside of a Docker container for better control of the environment, and I wanted that container to run [without elevated permissions (rootless)](https://docs.docker.com/engine/security/rootless/).

 {{% notice note "Self-Hosted Runner Security" %}}
 GitHub [strongly recommends](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security) that you only use self-hosted runners with **private** repositories.
 You don't want a misconfigured workflow to allow a pull request submitted from a fork to run potentially-malicious code on your system(s).